JeremyTCD/Blog/src/content/about.md

 My name is Jeremy Tan and I'm a programmer.
 Programming is both my job and my hobby, so to be honest, I don't do much else; I read for an hour or two a day, game a bit on Sundays and get some exercise in here and there - that's about all there is to my daily life.

-As for what I do as a programmer, I'm currently a third of the way through a multi-year project.
-This year (2018), I plan to release several supporting libraries and tools.
+As for what I'm doing as a programmer, I'm currently a third of the way through a multi-year project.
+This year, 2018, I plan to release several libraries and tools for the .Net ecosystem.
+These releases will lay the foundation for my multi-year project's end goal.

 I get a huge kick out of putting systems together, piece by piece, and am really excited about the year ahead.
 I have a lot to learn, and hopefully, a lot to share.
 This blog is my platform for documenting and sharing things.
 I sincerely hope that you find it to be of value.

 If you are looking for my contact, you can find it [here](/contact.html).